Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

 Across the full set of samples, the fitted characteristic length $\tau$ obeys the hierarchy

-showing that the mobility crossover is governed by electrostatic constraints rather than by boundary scattering.
-A key result of Fig.~\ref{fig:lengths} is that $\tau$ exhibits approximately linear correlations with both $\lambda_D$ and $W_0$.
+demonstrating that the observed thickness dependence of the Hall-extracted effective mobility reflects electrostatic constraints on the conducting thickness rather than any modification of the intrinsic carrier mobility or boundary scattering.
+A central result of Fig.~\ref{fig:lengths} is that $\tau$ exhibits approximately linear correlations with both $\lambda_D$ and $W_0$.

 \paragraph*{a.
-Linear trend between $\tau$ and $\lambda_D$:} A global linear fit for samples (P, Q, R, S, X, and Y) yields
+Correlation between $\tau$ and $\lambda_D$:} A global linear fit yields

-so that $\tau$ increases more than twice as fast as the Debye length.
-This indicates that the mobility recovery with thickness is strongly screening-driven: as $\lambda_D$ increases (weaker doping), the surface potential extends further into the bulk and the effective conducting thickness expands accordingly.
-The slope greater than one implies that $\tau$ is influenced not only by screening but also by the gradual relaxation of the depletion field.
+indicating that $\tau$ increases more than twice as rapidly as the Debye length.
+This behavior reflects the dominant role of long-range electrostatic screening: as $\lambda_D$ increases under weaker doping, surface electric fields penetrate further into the bulk, allowing the electrically active conducting region to expand accordingly.
+The slope greater than unity suggests that $\tau$ is influenced not only by screening but also by the gradual relaxation of the depletion potential.

 \paragraph*{b.
-Linear trend between $\tau$ and $W_0$:} A second linear trend appears between $\tau$ and the depletion width, with a smaller slope,
+Correlation between $\tau$ and $W_0$:} A second linear trend is observed between $\tau$ and the depletion width, with a smaller slope,

-Here $\tau$ grows more slowly than the total depleted region, which shows that only a portion of the depletion layer participates in conduction.
-The characteristic length $\tau$ therefore probes a partially depleted, partially screened channel rather than the full depletion width.
+Here, $\tau$ grows more slowly than the total depleted region, indicating that only a fraction of the depletion layer contributes to electrical conduction.
+The characteristic length $\tau$ therefore probes a partially depleted, partially screened conducting channel rather than the full depletion width.

 \paragraph*{c.
 Interpretation of slope ratio:} The ratio